Skip to main content

 The Hjørundfjord: quiet tranquillity

-Here, you will find some of the best hiking terrain in the country, with tough hikes like Urkegga, Skåla, and Saksa.
+You'll find some of the best hiking terrain in the country here, with tough hikes like Urkegga, Skåla, and Saksa.
 Relax in a sauna afterwards, or enjoy an extraordinary stay at Hotel Union Øye, a historical hotel that is one of the most exclusive in the country.

 The fjord is also easily reached by car from the city of Ålesund.
-In summer, you can see the fjord on a day cruise from the city.
+In the summer, you can visit the fjord on a day cruise from the city.

 Explore activities in the Hjørundfjord.